Mec-iS/bmpp-paper/README.md

-# BMPP Paper
+# BMPP A reliable interoperability protocol for LLM systems

 **Status**: 📝 Draft Paper | 🚧 Implementation in Progress | 🔬 Research Stage

-This is the draft paper to introduce **Blindly Meaningful Protocol (BMPP)** as a a reliable interoperability protocol for systems based on/involving operability of Natural Language machines like LLMs/GPTs.
+This is the draft paper to introduce **Blindly Meaningful Protocol (BMPP)** as a reliable interoperability protocol for systems based on/involving operability of Natural Language machines like LLMs/GPTs.

 Some preliminary work about features engineering for structured generation using different LLMs has been done at [this repository](https://github.com/Mec-iS/w3c-agents-features).